kristinemlarson/gnssrefl/README.md

 Use <code>-nolook True</code>

-**What if you want to use high-rate data?** Use:
+**What if you want to use high-rate data?**  <code>-rate high</code>

-<code>-rate high</code>

-However, if you invoke this, it currently only looks at the UNAVCO, GA, or NRCAN archives.
+If you invoke this, it currently only looks at the UNAVCO, GA, or NRCAN archives.
 Please beware - it takes a long time to download a highrate GNSS RINEX file (even when it is compressed).
 And it also takes a long time to compute orbits for it.
 For high-rate data, you should never use the python translation option.

 **Output SNR file format**